Close Menu

 POSSIBLE TREATMENTS FOR MULTIPLE MYELOMA

-There are many treatments for multiple myeloma, including medications that your doctor will prescribe.
-Additional treatments include:
+There are many treatments for multiple myeloma, beyond medications.
+For example, other treatments include:

-Your doctor might suggest that you have a stem cell transplant.
-A stem cell transplant occurs when your doctor removes some of your stem cells, then freezes and stores them.
+Your doctor might suggest that you have a stem cell or bone marrow transplant.
+A bone or stem cell transplant occurs when your doctor removes some of your stem cells, then freezes and stores them.
 Your doctor can also use stem cells from a donor.

 Next, you receive high dose chemotherapy, sometimes with radiation.
 This will destroy almost all the cells in your bone marrow.
 The radiation destroys both the cancer cells and the healthy cells.
 Next, the doctor injects the healthy stem cells into your blood through a catheter.
 These cells replace the bone marrow and start making healthy blood.
 A stem cell transplant often helps you live longer, but it doesn’t cure multiple myeloma.